dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## How do I start using Subsocial?

+The answer depends on which application you would like to use.

+For Grill.chat, just open the app and start chatting - it's that simple!

+If you want to use a more advanced application like PolkaVerse, you can sign in by creating an account with an email address and password, or, if you want to experience the full functionality of the app, use a browser wallet extension.

-Install the [**Talisman**](https://talisman.xyz/) extension in your browser.
+For that, we recommend you install the [**Talisman**](https://talisman.xyz/) extension in your browser.
 This extension allows you to sign transactions for the Subsocial blockchain.
 It’s similar to MetaMask (a browser extension for Ethereum).

 After Talisman is installed, create (or import) your account, and then you can sign into [PolkaVerse](https://polkaverse.com/).

 Once you have signed in, complete the Onboarding process, which will help you get some energy and create your first space.

+## Can I use Subsocial on mobile devices?

+Yes.
+There are currently two apps on Subsocial that are compatible with mobile browsers: Grill.chat and PolkaVerse.

+For Grill.chat, just open the app and start chatting - it's that simple!

+In order to use PolkaVerse from your mobile browser, you will have to sign in with an email address and password.

+If you would like to have the full functionality of the app, you will need to use a mobile wallet that supports PolkaVerse.

+For this, we recommend Nova Wallet.
+You can find a tutorial for setting it up [here](/docs/tutorials/mobile-tutorial).

 ## I am having trouble figuring out how to use Subsocial.
 What can I do?